shenxianpeng/blog/README.md

 Share knowledge in the fields of CI/CD and DevOps.
 Blog URL: https://shenxianpeng.github.io

-If you find any mistakes or questions, please feel free to ask via [issues](https://github.com/shenxianpeng/blog/issues).
+If you find any mistakes or questions, please don't hesitate to ask via [issues](https://github.com/shenxianpeng/blog/issues).

 ## Start web with Docker